vg-json-data/sm-json-data/logicalRequirements.md

 {"heatFrames": 100}
 ```

+__Additional considerations:__

+Much like the other logical elements that represent environmental frame damage, the heat frame counts listed in this project might not be stricly "perfect" play, but they are very much unforgiving.
+Their most significant value is to provide relative lengths to different heat runs.
+It's recommended to apply a leniency factor to those, possibly as an option that can vary by difficulty.

 #### hibashiHits object
 A `hibashiHits` object represents the need for Samus to intentionally take a number of hits from the Norfair flame bursts (also called hibashi).
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage per hibashi hit is 30 with Power Suit, 15 with Varia, and 7 with Gravity Suit.